Biological Laws of Nature Advocates (BLNA) is a Private Membership Association (PMA). For more about PMAs, see Why a Private Membership Association?

 Public vs. Private Domain:

-When operating within the public domain, GNM/GHK-aligned therapists and practitioners are subject to the same laws and regulations as licensed medical professionals.
-This includes medical licensing, malpractice laws, and other public health regulations.
+When operating within the public domain, therapists and practitioners are subject to the same laws and regulations as licensed medical professionals.
+This includes medical licensing, malpractice laws, and other public health regulations, as determined by the countries public laws and statutes.
 In contrast, a PMA like the BLNA operates in the private domain, meaning it is governed by private contracts between members rather than by public law.

-This allows GNM/GHK-aligned therapists and practitioners to provide their services to consenting members of the PMA without being subject to the same regulatory oversight as a public practice.
-As long as practitioners make it clear that they are offering services to private members under the terms of the PMA, they are generally not required to adhere to public regulations that apply to conventional medical practices.
+This allows therapists and practitioners who are aligned with the Biological Laws to provide their services to consenting members of the PMA without being subject to the same regulatory oversight as a public practice.
+As long as practitioners make it clear that they are offering services to private members under the terms of the PMA, they are generally not required to adhere to public regulations that apply to conventional medical practices, only to those set out by the PMA’s Constitution and any other membership conditions it has.

 2. Protection from Medical Licensing Requirements